denten-books/plain-text/5-format.md

-device operation (and consequently to analysis) are sometimes "merely" obscured and sometimes made illicit outright, as is arguably the case with U.S. Code, Title 17, Chapter 12, §1201, titled "Circumvention of copyright protection systems" and passed as part of the "Digital Millennium Copyright Act" (DMCA) in 1998.
+device operation (and consequently to analysis) are sometimes "merely" obscured and sometimes made illicit outright, as is arguably the case with U.S. Code, Title 17, Chapter 12, §1201, titled "Circumvention of copyright protection systems" and passed as part of the Digital Millennium Copyright Act (DMCA) in 1998.
 A literary scholar may be familiar with some provisions of American copyright law governing text as surface representation: US Code, Title 17 extends "exclusive rights" to "copyright owners" of "literary works."
 The